brunjlar/heap/README.md

 (http://www.cambridge.org/gb/academic/subjects/computer-science/programming-languages-and-applied-logic/purely-functional-data-structures))
 where both the *heap invariant* and the *leftist property* are statically ensured by the type system.

-To encode those invariants, I used *Peano natural numbers*, which are of course highly inefficient.
+To encode those invariants, I abstract the concept of *type-level natural number* into a type class, of which I provide two implementations:
-For an efficient implementation, a *binary* encoding of natural numbers should be employed instead.

-I chose this simple encoding to be able to concentrate on my main interest: How to prove simple properties of natural numbers in Haskell and then use those properties in code to enforce strong invariants.
+- simple, *unary* "Peano" numbers, which are of course highly inefficient, but easier to understand and
+- *binary* numbers, which are more efficient, but also more complicated.

+Using the binary encoding of type-level natural numbers, I can quickly sort a list of 10000 elements.